epsilon537/boxlambda/_posts/22-06-19-hello-world.markdown

 comments: true
 ---

+*Updated 2 April 2026: Corrected stale links.*

 After the [IRQ post](https://epsilon537.github.io/boxlambda/interrupts-and-fpga-utilization/), I started looking for the shortest path to get something simple to work.
 The idea is to bring up something small, an embryonic version of the project.
 Iteratively, I then keep growing this small system until I end up with a system that meets the goals.
 After each iteration, the project should be functioning somewhat better than it was before.

 ![Iterative Design Spiral](../assets/iterative_design_spiral.jpg){:class="img-responsive"}
 *Iterative Design Spiral*

 Halfway through the first iteration, I realized I needed to figure out my git workflow, or I wouldn't be able to commit and push my work.
 Hence, the [previous post](https://epsilon537.github.io/boxlambda/git-workflow-and-setup/).

 ### The Tiny System